altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "U::It felt like her"
 ~Kent watched two men hurriedly run toward the intersection he was at~ 'K::That fucker, Felix.'
+~Kent was tired, the adreneline masked it: but now that he felt a little relieve~ 'K::I am just not going to sleep again, am I?
+Never going to catch a break.'
 *He got up and walked a short distance behind them* ~Close enough to hear~
 "U::Her lab is across the city"